Time to cut spending: now that the rich got their tax cut, the Wheeling Intelligencer wants us to worry about the national debt

 A majority of Americans disapprove of the Republican tax plan.
 Polling on the various plans has been relatively consistent and today's Monmouth Poll is yet another example:

 Americans disapprove of the tax reform plan currently making its way through Congress by a nearly 2-to-1 margin.
-Half the public believe their own taxes would go up . . .
+Half the public believe their own taxes . . .

 And so the Wheeling News-Register rewrote it